UniMS/SMS-API/docs/2-migrations-and-models.md

 ## Creating Model and Migration at the same time

-- by running the following command, it will create `user.js` in `models` folder and `timestamp-create-region.js` in `migrations` folder.
-- if you want to specify more than one attribute, you can by putting `,` next to each other like `name:string,description:string`
+If we create a model, sequelize cli automatically creates associated migration for us.
+So, in this docs, we are going to create **region model and migration** and we will populate our tables with seeders in the [next docs](https://github.com/UniMS/SMS-API/blob/master/docs/3-seeder.md).

+*In order to follow this docs, you should have already installed the [sequelize-cli](https://github.com/sequelize/cli).*

+Let's run the following command.

 ```
 sequelize model:generate --name region --attributes name:string
 ```

+- by running the above command, it will create `region.js` in `models` folder and `timestamp-create-region.js` in `migrations` folder.
+- if you want to specify more than one attribute, you can do so by putting `,` next to each attribute like `name:string,description:string`

+Now, let's take a look at what that sequelize-cli gives us in created `models/region.js` file.
 ## in `models/region.js`

 ```